About Low Emission Zones

 - can help reduce pollution from vehicle emissions.

 - help to accelerate the uptake of lower emission vehicles – and cleaner vehicles.
 Also benefit all areas the vehicles travel through – not just the LEZ.
+As cleaner LEZ compliant vehicles are adopted and travel beyond the LEZ boundary the benefits of lower emission vehicles will extend further than the zones.

 - encourage people to consider using more public transport and active travel methods instead of driving.